apache/cassandra-java-driver/manual/core/statements/README.md

 * [SimpleStatement](simple/): a simple implementation built directly from a character string.
   Typically used for queries that are executed only once or a few times.
-* [BoundStatement](prepared/): obtained by binding values to a prepared statement.
+* [BoundStatement (from PreparedStatement)](prepared/): obtained by binding values to a prepared query.
 Typically used for queries that are executed often, with different values.
 * [BatchStatement](batch/): a statement that groups multiple statements to be executed as a batch.

 All statement types share a [common set of options][StatementBuilder], that can be set through